Chart Color Schemes

 Zetland's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Zetland, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 60% of the total population (9,444 people), compared to 69.7% across Greater Sydney.
+Approximately 60% of the total population (8,919 people) have private health cover, compared to 68.5% across Greater Sydney.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 5.6 and 5.5% of residents respectively.
-85.1% of residents declare themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
-As of 2021, 4.1% of Zetland's residents are aged 65 and over (643 people), which is lower than the 9.7% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 5.6% and 5.5% of residents respectively.
+A total of 85.1% of residents report being completely clear of medical ailments, compared to 77.4% across Greater Sydney.
+As of 2021, 4.1% of Zetland's residents are aged 65 and over (607 people), which is lower than the 9.7% in Greater Sydney.
+Health outcomes among seniors in Zetland are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health